MisterJames/misterjames/blog/source/_posts/AllReady-Moving-to-the-Next-Level.md

 We've done our best to implement architecture worthy of production, automated build, test and deployment processes and swung with all the punches the changing world of .NET Core has thrown at us.
 And, when need be, we even get contributions from the ASP.NET team itself.

 So far, we've encouraged developers of all skill levels to join the cause.
 We've mentored folks along the way, introduced them to git and GitHub and, of course ASP.NET Core.
-We've seen stars rise and get their Microsoft MVP based on their contributions and community involvement.
+We've seen stars rise and get their Microsoft MVP based on their contributions and other community involvement (congrats to you , Steve!).

 But where we stand now, the game is changing a little.